 Examples of other important B vitamins are Folate/Folic acid.
 Folate is the natural form of the vitamin found in food and folic acid is the manufactured form.
 This vitamin is particularly important in pregnant women as it helps to prevent conditions such as spina bifida.

 All women who are pregnant are recommended to take a supplement of folic acid for the first 12 weeks of pregnancy.
-Also those who wish to become pregnant are also advised to take a supplement.
+Those who wish to become pregnant are also advised to take a supplement.
 Sources in the diet are green leafy vegetables like cabbage and broccoli, wholegrain bread and fortified breakfast cereals.

 NHS Choices has useful information on Vitamin B (see useful links).